 One of my children came home last week and told us that he had to come up with an idea for a Halloween story, which he was to write in class the following day.
 I asked him if he would like to tell a true story.
 He said, ‘no’.
-So, I thought I’d tell you instead!
+So I thought I’d tell you instead!

 First of all, let me premise the story by saying that I like to think of myself as a rational and sane person, perhaps slightly quirky on the edges, but nothing too weird.
 I have a very high view of things like human reason and science.
 But I also know that these things sometimes fail us, and they don’t answer every question there is.

 Also, I don’t belong to the anti-halloween club, although I’m sympathetic toward them.
-My children read/watch Harry Potter and Narnia, so do I!
+My children read/watch Harry Potter and Narnia, and so do I!
 And, yesterday we went trick or treating.

-One afternoon my Dad came down stairs and walked into the living room.
+One afternoon my Dad came downstairs and walked into the living room.
 As he turned, he bumped into someone.
-This wouldn’t normally be odd, given that there were 5 adults living in the house, the problem was, no one was there.
+This wouldn’t normally be odd, given that there were 5 adults living in the house.
+The problem was, no one was there.
 He then saw a group of shadow-like figures walk through the house and then disappear.

-A few days later, one evening my sister and I were watching television with my parents, when someone behind us began talking.
+A few days later, one evening my sister and I were watching television with my parents when someone behind us began talking.
 We all turned around and no one was there (no, we didn’t have surround sound!).

 The following night I was getting ready for bed when I noticed a person walking outside my room along the balcony.
 I opened the door and stepped outside, but no one was there.

 To this day, I don’t know what or who these figures were, and why they were showing themselves to my family at that time.
 It is believed that the house was built on a site where a church and cemetery once existed, but I don’t know that for certain, and should that matter?
 I am pretty sure that these ‘persons’ were not from God, because the incidents don’t shape up with what the Bible teaches us about how God works and ministers to his people.
-Even angels, whom I believe do exist, when they appear to people in the Bible, they carry with them the words of God, and speak these words to the people to whom they appear (the word angel means messenger).
+Even angels, whom I believe do exist, appear to people in the Bible, carrying with them the words of God, and speaking these words to the people to whom they appear (the word angel means messenger).

 Here are 4 things to consider about the spiritual world: